marcellbarsony/obsidian/Networking/Services/SMB/General.md

 ## NetBIOS (Port 139)

-The [[Networking/Services/NetBIOS/General|NetBIOS]] is a software protocol designed to enable applications, PCs, and Desktops within a LAN to interact with network hardware and facilitate the transmission of data across the network.
+The [[Networking/Services/NetBIOS/General|NetBIOS]] is a software protocol designed to enable applications, PCs, and Desktops within a LAN to interact with network hardware and facilitate the transmission of data across the network

 ___
 <!-- }}} -->

 <!-- SMB (Port 445) {{{-->